kesselborn/vault-demo/README.md

 # Vault demo

 This is a little vault demo.
-It uses Kind (Kubernetes in Docker) in order spin up vault, mysql and a demo app.
+It uses Kind (Kubernetes in Docker) in order spin up vault, mariadb and a demo app.
 The demo sets up a vault and enables several secret and auth backends.
-Finally, it demos how to deploy an app in Kubernetes using dynamic secrets for the mysql backen.
+Finally, it demos how to deploy an app in Kubernetes using dynamic secrets for the mariadb backen.
 This README has just the steps to execute (an elaborate note-to-self) and not a lot of explainations.

 # Usage